2025–26 Phoenix Suns season: Preseason

 During the previous season, it was announced that the Suns and Brooklyn Nets would play two of their preseason games at the Venetian Arena in Macau, with the Suns being named the home team in those games.
 These games would represent a return to the Chinese mainland area for the NBA itself for the first time since the 2019 preseason period back when the Nets played against the Los Angeles Lakers before China boycotted the NBA for a few seasons due to comments that Daryl Morey (the Houston Rockets' general manager at the time) made involving the nation regarding the 2019–2020 Hong Kong protests at the time.
-In addition to that, in early June 2025, the Los Angeles Lakers announced that their first preseason game would be at the Acrisure Arena against the Suns on October 3.
+In addition to that, in early June 2025, the Lakers announced that their first preseason game would be at the Acrisure Arena against the Suns on October 3.
 The Suns' final preseason game, which would also be against the Lakers, though it'd be on October 14 at the Mortgage Matchup Center for three home preseason games to close out the preseason, would officially be announced on July 30, 2025.